ValeSer/My-journey-at-Makers/week4.md

 #### Thursday 9th March
 - GOAL: be able to use links to send GET requests
 - PLAN: work through the material
-- EVIDENCE:
+- EVIDENCE: Went through the material and made some exercises with a final recording while explaining the diagram of what I did

 -----
 - GOAL: be able to use forms to send POST request
 - PLAN: work in pairs
-- EVIDENCE:
+- EVIDENCE: Not achieved yet

 #### Friday 10th March
-- GOAL: be able to
+- GOAL: be able to use forms to send POST request
-- PLAN: work through the
+- PLAN: work on Test-driving a form
 - EVIDENCE:
 -----
-- GOAL: be able to
+- GOAL: be able to follow the right process for Debugging a web app
-- PLAN: work through
+- PLAN: work through the given exercises
 - EVIDENCE:

 #### Weekend